You are not alone in your attempt to quit tobacco. In addition to this site, many resources are available to help make your next attempt successful.

 Web-Based Tobacco Cessation Program

 When you join the program, you will get to create an easy-to-follow online Quitting Plan that will help you get ready, take action, and live the rest of your life tobacco free.
 Web Coach® will provide you access to a private, online community where you can complete activities, watch videos, track your progress and join in discussions with others in the program.
-When you join the program, a Quit Coach® will help you become an expert in living without tobacco by using principles from "The Four Essential Practices to Quit for Life. " These principles are based on 25 years of research and experience in helping people quit tobacco.
+When you join the program, a Quit Coach® will help you become an expert in living without tobacco.
 Join now.
+Online information to help you or someone you know quit vaping can be found on the DSHS Vaping Website.

 Help Your Employees Quit